ACT Reading Tips: Spotting Wrong Answer Patterns

 If I was running out of time and forced to rush through this passage, I could apply this guessing strategy and settle on C because it takes a general approach while the 3 other options take a specific approach.

-Tips for Avoiding these Common Wrong Answer Patterns*
+Tips for Avoiding Common ACT Reading Traps

-Read the entirety of your question and the entirety of each answer.
+1. Read the entirety of your question and the entirety of each answer.

-Physically cross off any wrong answers, so you don’t have to mentally keep re-eliminating the same option.
+2. Physically cross off any wrong answers, so you don’t have to mentally keep re-eliminating the same option.

-When directed to lines in the passage, read the full context.
+3. When directed to lines in the passage, read the full context.
 Correct answers are often found a little bit above or below the specified line numbers.

-Reread your question when settling in on the right answer to double check that the answer actually directly responds to the question.
+4. Reread your question when settling in on the right answer to double check that the answer actually directly responds to the question.

-As a general rule, if the passage text cannot support your answer, then eliminate that answer.
+5. As a general rule, if the passage text cannot support your answer, then eliminate that answer.
 Correct answers are either stated directly in the passage or directly connected to supporting evidence in the passage.

 *These tips can be applied to the SAT Reading section as well.